 During her tenure as OAH president, Hall used her column in the organization’s newsletter to criticize Bush Administration policies, lambasting everything from the U.S. Patriot Act to the “No Child Left Behind” initiative.
 In the February 2004 OAH newsletter, Hall wrote: “The No Child Left Behind Act of 2001, which couples high-stakes tests in math and reading with punitive sanctions, has not delivered on its promise of new funding for resource-starved schools.
 That act has, however, disproportionately punished schools with minority populations, undermined teachers’ morale, reduced opportunities for students to engage in active learning, and encouraged school systems to distort their graduation rates and test results.”

 Hall’s assertions were not substantiated by the facts, however.
-Recent studies of student achievement show that mathematics and reading scores have improved in most states; that achievement gaps among racial and ethnic groups have begun to narrow; that in the 2003-2004 school year, a majority of states met their achievement goals, improving upon the previous year’s results; and federal funding for education increased by 59.8% from 2000 to 2003.
+Studies of student achievement showed that mathematics and reading scores had improved in most states; that achievement gaps among racial and ethnic groups had begun to narrow; and that in the 2003-2004 school year, a majority of states met their achievement goals, improving upon the previous year’s results.
+Moreover, federal funding for education had increased by 59.8% from 2000 to 2003.

 Hall also joined with People for the American Way (PFAW) in voicing her opposition to President Bush’s nomination of Judge Charles Pickering, Sr. to the Fifth Circuit Court of Appeals.
 Hall was a signatory to a letter sent to President Bush by Southern Historians demanding the withdrawal of Pickering’s nomination.
 The letter stated: “As scholars and researchers who have spent our career teaching and writing about the American South, we believe the time has come to turn to the future.
 Unfortunately, the career of Judge Pickering reflects some of the most shameful aspects of the region’s history and he should be rejected.”
 The letter goes on to inaccurately and maliciously portray Pickering as a bigot.

-In addition to serving as President of OAH, Hall, whose research interests include Southern history, oral history, and working-class history, is also the founding president of the Labor and Working Class History Association (LWCHA), “an organization of scholars, union members, students and citizens promoting a wider understanding of the history of working class people, their communities, and their organizations in the United States.”
+In addition to serving as President of OAH, Hall — whose research interests include Southern history, oral history, and working-class history — was also the founding president of the Labor and Working Class History Association (LWCHA), “an organization of scholars, union members, students and citizens promoting a wider understanding of the history of working class people, their communities, and their organizations in the United States.”
 LWCHA promotes a number of radical organizations on its website, including: ACORN and the Marxist Industrial Workers of the World.

 Hall is the founder and director of the Southern Oral History Program (SOHP), which seeks to “foster a critical yet democratic understanding of the South – its history, culture, problems, and prospects.”
 The program, which is housed at the University of North Carolina at Chapel Hill, has collected more than 2,500 interview audiotapes of Southern politicians, activists, and ordinary individuals.
-One of its recent projects is titled “The Long Civil Rights Movement: the South Since the 1960s.”
-Says Hall, “I think in every realm of life to forget both the struggle that people have gone through to create the world we inhabit, and to forget the degree to which your privileges are because of that – to forget all those things is very dangerous.”
+One of its more notable projects was titled “The Long Civil Rights Movement: the South Since the 1960s.”
 For her work with SOHP, in 1999 Hall received the National Humanities Medal.
 She was presented with the award by President Bill Clinton, whose voice, along with that of Jimmy Carter, figures prominently in the program’s archives.

 Hall is a former host of the Feminist Women in History Group, which was founded in 1990 for the purpose of providing “a supportive space for women working in History.”
-The group, which meets six times per year, is composed of female graduate students and female faculty from the University of North Carolina at Chapel Hill, Duke University, and North Carolina State University.
+The group is composed of female graduate students and female faculty from the University of North Carolina at Chapel Hill, Duke University, and North Carolina State University.